Customer service is rapidly evolving, so it’s essential to have a conversation about the field’s major trends and topics.

 Today, we meet Erik Polakiewiez, Head of Customer Experience & E-commerce at Digipolitans.

 About Our Guest

-What is your definition of ideal customer success?
+What is your definition of ideal customer support?

-Why do you think customer success is so important?
+Why do you think customer support is so important?

 What about the link between customer support and customer experience?